ocaml-multicore/domain-local-await/README.md

 Notice that we carefully cleaned up in case the `await` was canceled.

-We could, of course, also have operations that potentially await for the location to have an acceptable value before attempting modification.
+We could, of course, also have operations that potentially awaits for the location to have an acceptable value before attempting modification.
 Let's leave that as an exercise.